etalab/plan-ogp-2015-2017/en/open-public-administration/openness-and-innovation/commitment-21.md

 **Lead institutions**:
 - Ministry for Decentralization and the Civil Service
 - Ministry of State for State Reform and Simplification, attached to the Prime Minister
-- Ecole Nationale d’Administration (ENA)
+- Ecole Nationale d'Administration (ENA)

 ### Stakes